Paris to Copenhagen train with Deutsche Bahn (ICE,IC,EC,RE)

 Mid-range

-DKK 180-350 per person for a main course or casual restaurant meal.
+DKK 180-350 per person at a mid-range restaurant.

 Fine dining

-DKK 700+ per person at upscale restaurants, often more with wine.
+DKK 700+ per person at upscale restaurants.

 Coffee

-DKK 35-55 for a cappuccino or latte.
+DKK 35-55 for a coffee.

 Tipping culture